roualdes/MATH131/syllabus.md

 ### office hours

-* M 2 - 3pm and Th 10 - 11am in Holt 204
-* W 12 - 1pm in <s>Selvester's Cafe (SELV) 100</s> <a href="https://library.csuchico.edu/innovation-lab">Meriam Library's Innovation Lab</a>
+* Time and day TBD.
+Location: <a href="https://library.csuchico.edu/innovation-lab">Meriam Library's Innovation Lab</a>.
 * If none of the above times work for you, please email me so we can find a time that works for us both.

 ### Discord